cactusutcac/frmdl25-6/README.md

 - [Reproduce Figure 3](#reproduce-figure-3)

 ## Project Overview
 We implemented the BDQ encoder consisting of three modules, Blur, Difference, and Quantization.
-The encoder is trained adversariallly to retain action features while supressing privacy-sensitive ones.
+The encoder is trained adversarially to retain action features while suppressing privacy-sensitive ones.

 ## Directory Structure
 ### Core Components